Los Angeles City Council District 13 winner election?

 Show moreShow less

-Notable personal detailsRich Sarian is a candidate for Los Angeles City Council District 13.
-He has worked in place management and business improvement district leadership, including serving as vice president of strategic initiatives for the South Park Business Improvement District.
-He has been involved in community and arts organizations, including chairing the Hollywood Arts Council and serving on the board of the Hollywood Police Activities League.
-He earned a degree in cinematography from California State University, Northridge.
+Notable personal detailsRich Sarian is a Los Angeles-based urban community planner and 2026 candidate for Los Angeles City Council District 13.
+He has worked in business improvement districts, including in downtown Los Angeles’ South Park area, and has served as vice president of strategic initiatives for the South Park Social District.
+He has also been involved with local civic organizations, including the Hollywood Police Activities League board.

 SourcesShowHide